 Producers can choose to provide the actual weight of the tires they supplied or use the Weight Conversion Factors provided to calculate the weight.
-In this audit procedure, calculated weight of tires can mean either the actual weight of tires or the corresponding weight of tires determined in accordance with the Registry Procedure - Weight Conversion Factors (Tires).
+In this audit procedure, the weight of tires can mean either the actual weight of tires or the corresponding weight of tires determined in accordance with the Registry Procedure - Weight Conversion Factors (Tires).

-This audit procedure is intended to ensure consistency of reporting by producers and provide sufficient guidance to allow auditors to provide a consistent level of assurance in a consistent format.
+The Tires Regulation also requires producers to verify their supply data, unless a producer is reporting supply data previously reported to Ontario Tire Stewardship (OTS).
+This registry procedure is intended to provide more detailed guidance on how to meet the audit requirements set out in the Tires Regulation and the Registry Procedure - Audit, ensure consistency of verification reporting by producers and provide sufficient guidance to allow auditors to provide a consistent level of assurance in a consistent format.